The secret to better bath bombs

 Among the incredible benefits of bath salts for baths is that they detoxify, condition the skin and provide much-needed minerals to the body (which can relieve a host of conditions, from acne to arthritis).
 But for some people there is one major drawback to bath salts: Where is the foam?
 The fizz?
 The delightfully frothy bubbles you get with other body & bath products, like bath bombs?

-Earlier this year I wrote a blog post basically dissing bath bombs in favour of bath salts for baths.
+Years ago I wrote a blog post basically dissing bath bombs in favour of bath salts for baths.
 Of course, hindsight is 20/20.
 I now know that the bath salts vs. bath bombs conundrum will never really be solved; it really comes down to personal preference (and dare I say it's a generational thing too - bath bombs didn't exist a generation ago).
 But for those who just can't give up the fizz, there is a solution: make a better bath bomb that includes the healthy elements you'd find in a fine spa, to get better results while you soak!

 Taking the humble bath bomb up a notch